 These can be shortened as follows..

 There is an ever-growing body of research asserting that emotional intelligence is critical to people’s academic, work and life success.
-In looking at the level of work/school place absenteeism that is related to stress, we realise the amount of people that are not capable of managing their emotions.
+In looking at the level of work/school place absenteeism that is related to stress, we realise that many of us struggle with our emotions.
 It has been found that children with poor emotional skills struggle to make friends, have poor attention in class and have feelings of frustration.
 This often leads them to be hot-tempered and encourages negative social behaviour.
 In the case of leadership, whether political or in the workplace, the most effective leaders have high emotional intelligence and have the most productive workers/followers.
 Teachers with a higher EQ get higher grades from essentially happier students.
 These findings demonstrate the importance of promoting our emotional quotient – whether in the work place or learning environment.

 In relation to teaching and learning, students who learn in an emotionally intelligent way have awareness as to why they are learning; they recognise the importance of learning and they will connect to the learning material on an emotional level.
 Our retention of material or events improves when there is an emotional attachment to it.
 Developing Emotional Intelligence will also remove barriers to learning that we build as we grow up.